Skip to main content

 Core Finding

 Across all 12 CoSAI threat categories, the mitigations recommended are sound.
-The common gap is identical: no standard mechanism exists to produce cryptographic proof that the recommended mitigations were continuously enforced during operation.
+The common gap is identical: the white paper names no standard mechanism for producing cryptographic proof that the recommended mitigations were continuously enforced during operation.
 Every category recommends controls.
 No category specifies how to prove those controls were active at the time of every agent decision.

 Enforcement Evidence Across 12 Threat Categories